bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

     entity: 404566393,
     components: [
       {
-        "type": "ComponentA",
+        "type": "Position",
         "map": { "x": 1.0, "y": 2.0 },
       },
       {
-        "type": "ComponentB",
+        "type": "Name",
-        "map": { "value": "hello" },
+        "map": { "value": "Carter" },
       },
     ],
   ),
 ]
 ```

-The numbers assigned to the `entity` fields are entity's id, which are optional.
+The numbers assigned to the `entity` fields are entity's id, which are completely optional.
 If no entity id is provided, one will be randomly generated when the scene is loaded.
 We have [plans to improve this format](https://gist.github.com/cart/3e77d6537e1a0979a69de5c6749b6bcb) in the future to be more ergonomic, indent entity hierarchies, and support nested scenes.

 ### Loading and Instancing